boltops-tools/ufo/docs/_docs/load-balancer.md

     # Use existing target group from pre-created ELB:
     ufo ship demo-web --elb=arn:aws:elasticloadbalancing:us-east-1:123456789:targetgroup/target-name/2378947392743
-    ufo ship demo-web --target-group=arn:aws:elasticloadbalancing:us-east-1:123456789:targetgroup/target-name/2378947392743 # legacy, currently works

     # Disable creating elb and prompt:
     ufo ship demo-web --elb=false

-Important: whenever the `--elb` value is explicitly set and changed, the load balancer gets replaced and the dns record will be **different**.

 ## ELB Retained

-Ufo works to retain the ELB setting.
+Ufo retains the ELB setting.
 So future `ufo ship` commands will not suddenly remove the load balancer.
 If you need to change the elb setting, then you can explicitly set a new `--elb` value.

-Important: When adding and removing load balancers also results in the dns changing.
-This is why ufo retains the elb setting by default.
+Important: Adding and removing load balancers will change the ELB DNS.
 Please take pre-caution using the elb options.

 ### ELB Types: Application and Network